 Additionally, Cradlepoint's software-defined solution significantly reduces the time it takes to update software and equipment in each of the vehicles.
 Before, the IT staff would have to bring in every cruiser and connect them to a long cable run through the garage to load the latest program updates and each car could be in the garage for up to an hour.
 With Cradlepoint, it all happens in about three minutes without officers even knowing it.

-The department also thinks it will leverage the Cradlepoint LTE solutions to connect surveillance cameras throughout the county, and other remote locations where running hard wire is too difficult or costly.
+The department also thinks it will leverage LTE to connect surveillance cameras throughout the county and in other remote locations where running hard wire is too difficult or costly.

 “We are looking at connecting a batting cage in a park and putting a computer in it.
 There is no connectivity there at all.
 If we implement a Cradlepoint solution out there, we could remotely log into that computer to easily control door access, cameras, and more.
-The solutions are helping us envision future applications—and that is a huge plus for us,” said Green.
+The solutions are helping us envision future applications — and that is a huge plus for us,” Green said.